-For an undergraduate program, the maximum time frame cannot exceed 150% of the published length of the program measured by the number of hours for which a student has registered, earned, or attempted during Fall, Spring and Summer at UNTD and also at any other institution of higher education.
+For all undergraduate, graduate, and Law programs, the maximum time frame cannot exceed 150% of the published length of the program measured by the number of hours for which a student has registered, earned, or attempted during Fall, Spring and Summer at UNTD and also at any other institution of higher education.
 This includes hours that were dropped, withdrawn from, failed, duplicated, never completed or transfers of credit from other institutions.
 It also includes hours earned in the Armed Forces and ESL.
-Student Financial Aid and Scholarships has currently established the maximum number of semester hours to be 150% of the student's degree plan.
-SFAS uses the official EIS Excess Hours Page to determine degree hours.